ydalosa/sylvain69780.github.io/_posts/2021-06-05-dihedral-angle-and-the-spider-slider-puzzle.md

 The Wikipedia page about the [Rhombic dodecahedron](https://en.wikipedia.org/wiki/Rhombic_dodecahedron) mention that $$\arccos(\frac{1}{3})$$ is the acute angles on each face.

+As the pieces are placed on the faces or an inner rhombic dodecahedron, this explains why they are oriented this way.

 |symbol|value|explanation|calculation|
 |---|---|---|---|
 |rdan|70,5°| the acute angles on each face of the rhombic dodecahedron|$$\arccos(\frac{1}{3})$$|